ilikescience/mhs11/src/assets/writing/product-thinking-for-design-systems.md

 ## Idea 3: Data-driven product development

 Data is the defining tool of modern management.
 The more data a manager can utilize, the better their decisions are — at least, that’s the theory.
-In [“Big Data: The Management Revolution](https://hbr.org/2012/10/big-data-the-management-revolution),” Andrew McAfee and Erik Brynjolfsson write that “data … allows more-accurate predictions, better decisions, and precise interventions, and can enable these things at seemingly limitless scale.”
+In "[Big Data: The Management Revolution](https://hbr.org/2012/10/big-data-the-management-revolution),” Andrew McAfee and Erik Brynjolfsson write that “data … allows more-accurate predictions, better decisions, and precise interventions, and can enable these things at seemingly limitless scale.”
 The authors provide examples of what they consider a “fundamental transformation of the economy,” predicting that “almost no sphere of business activity will remain untouched by this movement.”

 If this prognosis is correct, we should expect data to drive better outcomes for design systems as well.